 Near Columbus in Powell, Dell’s Homemade Ice Cream & Coffee is known for serving some of the best ice cream in Ohio.
 However, it serves a range of coffee, hot chocolate, and other hot beverages to keep you warm during the winter.

-One of the most adult things to do in winter in Ohio is to tour some of the best Ohio breweries and wineries.
+One of the most adult winter things to do in Ohio is to tour some of the best Ohio breweries and wineries.

 Located in the historic Over-the-Rhine neighborhood of Cincinnati, Rhinegeist Brewery is a 25,000-square-foot active brewery.
 The building used to be a bottling plant for Christian Moerlein Brewing Co., which made beer before Prohibition.